uggla/PAServerDockerfile/README.rst

 - Attach to the container console to show logs. docker attach paserver

- ctrl p ctrl q to detach from container.
+ Note : ctrl p ctrl q to detach from container.

 - Stop your server.
  docker stop paserver